How to apply to the Mundus Journalism master's programme

 Proof of experience

-In order to provide proof of your work as a professional journalist, your current or previous employer needs to supply a signed document that states the employment period.
+In order to provide proof of your work as a professional journalist, your current or previous employer must supply a signed document stating the employment period.
 This information can also be included within the journalistic reference letter.

 Work samples